 Set your network in MetaMask to

-localhost:8545, and click the button.
+Now click the button in the web app.
 You should then see this:

 What's happening here is that the frontend code to show the current wallet's balance is detecting that the balance is

 0, so you wouldn't be able to try the transfer functionality.
 By running:

 npx hardhat --network localhost faucet <your address>